 We follow the National Curriculum programmes of study for Mathematics.
-Maths is embedded in our school through our Christian values of compassion, endurance and koinonia.
+Maths is embedded in our school through our Christian values of compassion, endurance, truth and koinonia.
 We encourage children to be resilient in their learning and to find alternative solutions, as well as working together to make connections to other areas of learning.
-We share the belief that Mathematics is a creative and highly interconnected disciple that is essential to everyday life and want our children to understand that it is critical to science, technology and engineering, and necessary to financial literacy and most forms of employment.
+We share the belief that Mathematics is a creative and highly interconnected disciple that is essential to everyday life and want our children to understand that it is critical to science, technology and engineering and necessary to financial literacy and most forms of employment.
 As the children continue their journey through our school, they learn the key skills that will enable them to thrive as independent resilient individuals; ones who use Maths to solve problems outside of the classroom.

-In Key Stages 1 and 2, we have used the programmes of study to create medium term plans that best support the needs of our children.
+In Key Stages 1 and 2, we have used the programmes of study to create long term plans that best support the needs of our children.
 The expectation is that the majority of pupils will move through these at broadly the same pace.
 However, decisions about when to progress will always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems to deepen understanding before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material will consolidate their understanding, including additional practice, before moving on.
 We are using the DfE's mathematics guidance to ensure they are 'Ready to Progress'.

 Our curriculum plans are set out over the three large terms: Autumn, Spring and Summer.
 They are split into single year groups, mirroring the programmes of study, and include the areas of maths and the objectives and skills that need to be covered within this period.
 Within these plans, there are specific opportunities for concepts to be revisited on a more regular basis throughout the school year.
 At St Mary’s, we recognise that our pupils benefit from overlearning key skills and concepts, usually linked to Number and Place Value, and ensure that at the beginning of every ‘long term’, time is allocated to these before moving onto other content.
 In addition to this, we have identified specific objectives that need to be revisited more frequently, known as ‘on the boil’ skills.
 These skills and knowledge often underpin other areas of the Maths curriculum and are imperative in being able to confidently make connections to other areas of school and everyday life.
 Furthermore, these activities allow children to further consolidate prior learning or act as a pre-tutoring task for subsequent learning.